Tvheadend on multiple servers

 To keep TVHeadend lightweight I think front-ends are the most appropriate place to implement this kind of functionality.

-Updated by Dave Chapman about 8 years ago
+Updated by Dave Chapman almost 9 years ago

 Yes, I've been thinking about this since I opened this issue, and am coming to the same conclusion - that most of this can be done by the client.
 Although when I discussed it in IRC, people seemed open to the idea of tvh instances communicating between themselves.